paritytech/polkadot/roadmap/parachains.md

 Validators assigned to a parachain need a way to discover and connect to collators in order to get fresh parachain blocks to validate.

-Collators need to discover and connect to validators in order to submit parachain blocks,
+Collators need to discover and connect to validators in order to submit parachain blocks.

 Fishermen need to talk to validators and collators to fetch available data and circulate reports.

-Some connections are long-lived, some are ephemeral (just for a single request)
+Some connections are long-lived, some are just for a single request.

 #### Custom libp2p sub-protocols